“MEET NEON MOON, WHOSE MUSIC WILL SCRATCH ALL YOUR TWANGY COUNTRY ITCHES.” – MOTHER CHURCH PEW

 In just under two years, these two have already logged thousands of miles in touring, capped by successful stops in cities such as New York, Los Angeles, and Chicago.

 ” You really find out who you are and where you stand when you’re on the road.
 The crowds don’t lie.
 If they like it, they’ll let you know.
 If they don’t, you might not sell enough merch to eat.
 I believe in our songs and I believe in our ability to win over the room no matter where we go.
 We’ve done it each and every night so far.
-I’m excited to see what happens in 2018.” – Josh
+I’m excited to see what happens.” – Josh

 These partners in crime (and music) continue to nurture their love of songwriting by making sure to write constantly while preparing for a full length release, and continually posting new raw songs and and videos on their social media and website.